wuv21/geneCutterParser/README.md

 ## Arguments
 > `--subjectSequences`

 (required) Fasta file.
 HIV sequences used for input into Gene Cutter.
 Fasta record names must match original input.
+Fasta record IDs should not contain "HXB2" in its name.

 > `--runID`